How to Sell a House By Owner in Maine

 8. Evaluate offers, negotiate, and make disclosures

-- Contingencies: These are clauses in a contract that present offer conditions, such as inspections, appraisals, or the buyer’s ability to secure financing or sell their current home.
+- Contingencies: These are clauses in a contract that present offer conditions, such as inspections and appraisals, or the buyer’s ability to secure financing or sell their current home (home sale contingency).

-- Closing costs: In today’s market, many buyers are requesting seller concessions to help with their closing cost expenses.
+- Closing costs: In today’s market, many buyers are requesting seller concessions to help with their closing costs.
 For example, a buyer might ask you to pay their buyer’s real estate agent commissions.

 - Net proceeds from the sale: Use an online calculator or consult a financial advisor to get a clear picture of how much you will take home after the sale closes.

-- Respond promptly to viable offers: If a purchase offer looks promising, respond quickly to show the buyer (or their agent) that you are serious about closing the sale.
+- Prompt response to viable offers: If a purchase offer looks promising, respond quickly to show the buyer (or their agent) that you are serious about closing the sale.
 Being prompt can send a powerful message and keep negotiations moving at a favorable pace.

-- Negotiate with the buyer: You’ll need to be prepared for back-and-forth negotiations with your buyer.
+- Buyer negotiations: You’ll need to be prepared for back-and-forth negotiations with your buyer.
 An experienced buyer’s agent will typically present a counteroffer to any demands you make.
 Decide in advance what your bottom line price is, but be open to compromise on everything from closing costs to repairs.

 Required seller disclosures in Maine